Moduli space of meromorphic differentials with marked horizontal separatrices: Preliminaries

-If $\omega$ is a meromorphic differential on a compact Riemann $\overline{X}$, we can consider the translation atlas defined defined by $\omega$ on $X=\overline{X}\backslash \Sigma'$, where $\Sigma'$ is the set of poles of $\omega$.
+If $\omega$ is a meromorphic differential on a compact Riemann surface $\overline{X}$, we can consider the translation atlas defined by $\omega$ on $X=\overline{X}\backslash \Sigma'$, where $\Sigma'$ is the set of poles of $\omega$.
 We obtain a translation surface with infinite area.
-We will call such surface \emph{translation surface with poles}, or simply \emph{translation surface}.
+We will call such a surface a \emph{translation surface with poles}, or simply a \emph{translation surface}.

-\begin{convention} When speaking of a translation surface with poles $S=(X,\omega)$.
-The surface $S$ equipped with the flat metric is non-compact.
-The underlying Riemann surface $X$ is a punctured surface and $\omega$ is a holomorphic one-form on $X$.
-The corresponding closed Riemann surface is denoted by $\overline{X}$, and $\omega$ extends to a meromorphic differential on $\overline{X}$ whose set of poles is precisely $\overline{X}\backslash X$. \end{convention}
+\begin{convention} When speaking of a translation surface with poles $S=(X,\omega)$: the surface $S$ equipped with the flat metric is noncompact; the underlying Riemann surface $X$ is a punctured surface and $\omega$ is a holomorphic one-form on $X$; the corresponding closed Riemann surface is denoted by $\overline{X}$, and $\omega$ extends to a meromorphic differential on $\overline{X}$ whose set of poles is precisely $\overline{X}\backslash X$. \end{convention}

-Similarly to the case of Abelian differentials.
-A \emph{saddle connection} is a geodesic segment that joins two conical singularities (or a conical singularity to itself) with no conical singularities on its interior.
+As in the case of Abelian differentials, a \emph{saddle connection} is a geodesic segment that joins two conical singularities (or a conical singularity to itself) with no conical singularities on its interior.

-We fix some terminology, that we will use during this paper. \begin{itemize} \item The order, or degree of a zero of $\omega$ is defined as usual. \item The order of a pole of $\omega$ is defined as usual.
+We fix some terminology, that we will use during this paper. \begin{itemize} \item The order, or degree of a zero of $\omega$ is defined as usual.
+The cone angle at a zero of degree $n$ is $2\pi(n+1)$. \item The order of a pole of $\omega$ is defined as usual.
 It is a \emph{positive} integer. \item A singularity of $(X,\omega)$ is a zero or a pole of $\omega$.
 By convention, the \emph{degree} of the singularity $P$ will correspond to its order if $P$ is a zero, or the opposite of its order if $P$ is a pole.
 For instance, a pole of order 2 corresponds to a singularity of degree -2.
 We denote by $\deg(P)\in \mathbb{Z}$ the degree of $P$. \end{itemize}